 The Lieutenant Governor's personal flag bears the Alberta Shield of Arms circled with ten gold maple leaves and surmounted by a royal crown on a field of blue.

 The flag is flown from the roof of the Legislature Building, alongside the Alberta flag, the Canadian flag and the Royal Union flag.
-When the Lieutenant Governor's standard is displayed it indicates that His Honour is in the Province.
+When the flag is displayed at the Legislature it indicates that the Lieutenant Governor is in the Province.

 The Governor General of Canada approved the flag, on behalf of Her Majesty the Queen, on September 28th, 1981.
 While it is sometimes referred to as the Lieutenant Governor's personal standard, this is incorrect in accordance with flag etiquette in Canada.